Keerthiraj-Nagaraj/ML4SCI-hackathon-project/README.md

 https://github.com/ML4SCIHackathon/ML4SCI/tree/main/NMRSpinChallenge

-We won the first place in NMR spin challenge in this hackathon and were awarded a certificate and some cool goodies.
+We won the first place in NMR spin challenge in this hackathon and were awarded a certificate.

 ![first-place-certificate](prize.jpg)